FinnHB/JuliaProjects/GameOfLife/ReadMe.md

 ##### Code:
 The [GameOfLife.jl](GameOfLife.jl) file contains a series of functions for specifying the starting matrix, and solving the game of life.
 Additionally, the code for plotting and storing the results as a GIF are included.
+To activate the environment, just run `activate .` from the package manager while the present working directory is set to this folder.